The Making Of Apollo's Command Module: 2 Engineers Recall Tragedy And Triumph

 While Buzz Aldrin and Neil Armstrong visited the moon's surface, Michael Collins flew the command and service module around the moon before meeting back up with them and heading home.

-Lowry listened in from Downey to the radio chatter between mission control and the Apollo 11 crew in space.
+Lowry listened in from Downey to the radio chatter between Mission Control and the Apollo 11 crew in space.

 "[You would] always listen like, 'is there anything in the conversation going on that might indicate something is wrong?'" he said. "[It's] kind of intense. ... you're just wanting them to get back home safely."